odinuv/web/slides/database-tech/slides.md

 <section markdown='1'>
 ## Data Types -- String
 - character_varying(size) / varchar(size) / nvarchar(size)
-    - standard string limited by size
+    - a standard string limited by size
     - size in bytes for ANSI strings
     - size in characters for Unicode strings
 - char(size) / character(size) / nchar(size)
-    - string limited by size
+    - a string limited by size
     - filled with spaces, not very useful
     - `LIKE` compares without spaces
 - text / ntext